noahfarr/rlx/README.md

 # rlx
-Implementations of popular RL algorithms in MLX by Apple based on CleanRL.
+Implementations of popular RL algorithms in MLX by Apple.